 I'd like to pass on these suggestions in giving out gospel tracts, from the director of the American Tract Club, Clyde H. Dennis.

-Yes, we're more than salesmen, but we're never less than salesmen.
-We're selling the greatest commodity on the earth: the Gospel of our Lord and Saviour Jesus Christ.
+Yes, we're more than salesmen, but we're should never be less than salesmen.
+We have the greatest commodity on the earth: the Gospel of our Lord and Saviour Jesus Christ.
 We work on some of the same principles that the salesman uses.
 The reason we have so few converts today is that we have so few contacts.
 If we multiply our contacts, we will also multiply our converts.

 Here are some suggestions for building a prospect list.
 Number one: A continual pipeline where our people bring the names and addresses regularly of those whom they consider to be prospects.
 I tried this one year when I pastored St. Paul's Church in Kansas City.
 That year our people brought in an average of 10 names of families a week and put them in the offering plate.
-We put these names on the prospect roll and began to work them -- names of the milkman, the grocery store employees, people working at the service station, the lady at the dry-cleaning counter.
+We put these names on the prospect roll and began to work them -- names of colleagues at work, the grocery store employees, people working at the convenience store, the lady at the dry-cleaning counter.
 Wherever they went, they had an eye for people who might be prospects.
 We have our people sign their names and the reason why they want the particular family on the prospect list.

 One of our teen-age girls turned in the name of a young man in whom she was interested for other than spiritual purposes.
 I went to visit Ernie.
 He came to a class party first, then Sunday school and church.
 Within 30 days from the first visit he was wonderfully saved.
 He did go with Linda for about a year; then they broke up.
 But Ernie married another wonderful girl in our church and today they are supervisors of a Primary Department . . . all because someone turned his name in.
 Maybe Linda had mixed motives for it -- I don't know -- but the wonderful thing is that he found the Lord Jesus Christ as his own personal Saviour and today has a happy Christian home.

-Another wonderful idea is the visitor's register found in almost every church.
+Another wonderful idea is the visitor's register found in many churches.
 Every visitor that comes in is invited to sign his name on the register.
 This becomes a source of prospects.
 In fact, I felt as a pastor that those who are interested enough to come and pay a visit should have priority.
 Early in the week I would get some of my people out knocking on their doors and thanking them for the visit.

 Another thing we have in our Sunday schools in the Church of the Nazarene is the "We Welcome You" card.
 Any Sunday school can have cards for visitors that can be used to get names, addresses, and phone numbers on the prospect roll.

 For years I used a traditional canvass-type program.
-But I discovered a few years ago that a traditional canvass-type program would not work any longer, because religion has become a status symbol and nearly everyone professes to have some religious faith.
+But I discovered a few years ago that a traditional canvass-type program would not work any longer, because religion has become just a label and nearly everyone professes to have some religious faith.

 A few years ago as I was grappling with this problem and wondering what to do, someone said, "Ask them if they go to church regularly."
 And the people said, "It's none of your business."
 So, then we hit on the idea of putting on a big, special visitors' day.
 We used two terms to get away from the mental block people have when you say Sunday school or church or Nazarene or any of these loaded terms.
 We use "big open-house day" and "giant visitors' day."
 People don't have a resistance built up to these.